Manga: Asia

 Manga has highly influenced the art styles of manhwa and manhua.
 Manga in Indonesia is published by Elex Media Komputindo, Level Comic, M&C and Gramedia.
 Manga has influenced Indonesia's original comic industry.
 Manga in the Philippines were imported from the US and were sold only in specialty stores and in limited copies.
 The first manga in Filipino language is Doraemon which was published by J-Line Comics and was then followed by Case Closed.
-In 2015, Boy's Love manga became popular through the introduction of BL manga by printing company BLACKink.
+In 2015, Boys' Love manga became popular through the introduction of BL manga by printing company BLACKink.
 Among the first BL titles to be printed were Poster Boy, Tagila, and Sprinters, all were written in Filipino.
 BL manga have become bestsellers in the top three bookstore companies in the Philippines since their introduction in 2015.
-During the same year, Boy's Love manga have become a popular mainstream with Thai consumers, leading to television series adapted from BL manga stories since 2016.
+During the same year, Boys' Love manga have become a popular mainstream with Thai consumers, leading to television series adapted from BL manga stories since 2016.
+Manga piracy is an increasing problem in Asia which effects many publishers.
+This has led to the Japanese government taking legal action against multiple operators of pirate websites.
+Manga has become increasingly popular in Southeast Asia being one the main assets of Japan's soft power in the region.
+Since the start of the 2020s the sales of manga have also significantly increased in India.